epam/mriviewer/README.md

 ./.tmp/scripts

 ### Browser support
-Currently only Chrome, Firefox, Safari browsers are supported.
-Other browsers can be used but with performance slowdown and other rendering artefacts.
-Mobile browsers are not currently supported, but some of them can be used with performance problems and so on.
+Currently only Chrome, Firefox, Safari, Opera browsers are supported.
+Other browsers can be used with some performance slowdown and other rendering artefacts.
+Mobile browsers are not currently supported, but some of them can be used with performance/rendering problems and so on.

 ### Important note concerning project running modes